canonical/lxd/doc/image-handling.md

 In this mode the image identifier is the SHA-256 of the concatenation of the metadata and rootfs tarball (in that order).

+## Supported compression
+The tarball(s) can be compressed using bz2, gz, xz, lzma, tar (uncompressed) or it can also be a squashfs image.

 ## Content
 The rootfs directory (or tarball) contains a full file system tree of what will become the container's /.